You've seen it before:

 2. Car-Wrap Advertising

-There are a few legitimate companies who will pay you to advertise on your vehicle.
+There are a few legitimate companies that will pay you to advertise on your vehicle.
 These legitimate companies will have reviews online.
-They won’t ask you for payment up front, but they will ask you questions about your driving habits.
+They won’t ask you for payment upfront, but they will ask you questions about your driving habits.
 (Because who’s going to pay you to put an ad on your car if you never drive?)
 Carvertise (they have an A+ rating with the BBB) is a company that screens their drivers and pays qualified advertisers.
 Always do your research before joining.

 3. Check Cashing